Apply Now for 2026

 Micro-mentorship involves short, focused interactions with individuals who possess valuable insight or expertise.
 These small-group sessions are designed to foster connections and support personal and professional development.

-Ready to join Coffee & Conversation?
+Ready to join a conversation?

 Explore below the faculty members hosting sessions this semester.
 Click on the faculty member's name to learn more, then sign up for the session that interests you the most.
 A calendar invite will be provided to registered participants prior to each micro-mentorship session, including a Zoom link for virtual sessions.